mnz1988/stable-diffusion-guide/README.md

 1. Open [THIS PAGE](https://colab.research.google.com/drive/1wEa-tS10h4LlDykd87TF5zzpXIIQoCmq).

 1. Near the top, click **Copy to Drive**.
 Wait for the new window to open and close the old one.
-This is now your personalized collab which will save your settings, and you should open it from your Google Drive from now on.
+This is now your personalized colab which will save your settings, and you should open it from your Google Drive from now on.
 If the original receives an update you'll have to replace yours to benefit from it.

 1. Turn on the following options under **Configurations**: `output_to_drive, configs_in_drive, no_custom_theme`.
 Then, turn on the following options under **Models, VAEs, etc**: `anything_vae`, `wd_vae`, `sd_vae`.

 1. If you're already familiar with Stable Diffusion, you may paste links to your desired resources in the `custom_urls` text box.
 We will add some links later in this guide.
 Links must be **direct downloads** to each file (ideally from civitai or huggingface), and must be separated by commas.

 1. Press the play button to the left, anywhere in the first section of the page labeled **Start 🚀**.
 Wait a few minutes for it to finish, while a few progress messages appear near the bottom.
-Then, a **public link** will be created, which you can open in a new tab to start using Stable Diffusion. **Keep the collab tab open!** (It may be difficult to keep both tabs open on mobile)
+Then, a **public link** will be created, which you can open in a new tab to start using Stable Diffusion. **Keep the colab tab open!** (On mobile try the trick at the bottom of the colab to keep the tab open)

 1. You can now make some decent anime images thanks to the default **Anything 4.5** model.
 But we can do more.
 Also, what are all of these options?
 [Scroll down ▼](#start) to get started.